ckprod/table-drag-sort-resize/README.md

 #####Supported Sorting Types

-See [Javascript Natural Sort Algorithm With Unicode Support](http://www.overset.com/2008/09/01/javascript-natural-sort-algorithm-with-unicode-support/) for a detailed description of supported sorting types
+See [Javascript Natural Sort Algorithm With Unicode Support](http://www.overset.com/2008/09/01/javascript-natural-sort-algorithm-with-unicode-support/) for a detailed description of supported sorting types.

 ###How to use